OhadTal25/Parallel-sequence-aligner/README.md

 - Clean with `make clean`.

 ## Performance
-The parallel implementation significantly optimizes execution times, as evidenced by the comparison with non-parallel execution.
+The parallel implementation shows a substantial reduction in execution times compared to the non-parallel version.

-### Parallel Execution Times:
+### Average Execution Times:
-- Ranging from approximately 4.86 to 6.48 seconds.
+- Parallel: Approximately 5.15 seconds.

-### Non-Parallel Execution Times:
-- Consistently around 5.59 to 5.64 seconds.
+- Non-Parallel: Approximately 5.63 seconds.